SimTiles Tutorials #1: SimTiles Quick Overview

 colors presets feed colors and values to rules presets.
 The way values are handled is entirely dependent on the rule and a good rule of thumb is to keep the rules generic and flexible and have several colors presets fine tuned for specific conditions, such as zoomLevel used and pixel output size.

-You’ll find that the default color rules are fine tuned and the name reflect their suggested use, for instance night_zl16_1024 has values that, in my opinion are best suited for zoom level 16 tiles and output of 1024 pixels.
+You’ll find that the default color rules are fine tuned and the name reflect their suggested use, for instance night_zl16_1024 has values that are best suited for zoom level 16 tiles and output of 1024 pixels.

 Please note preset names are disregarded by simTiles, so for instance presets named night_zl16_1024 are named for your own conveniency only.